pip-services/pip-services-docs/content/en/dart/grpc/clients/commandable_grpc_client.md

 ### Instance methods

 #### callCommand
-Calls a remote method via the GRPC commadable protocol.
+Calls a remote method via the GRPC commandable protocol.
 The call is made via Invoke method and all parameters are sent in args object.
 The complete route to remote method is defined as serviceName + '.' + name.